5 Written questions

 - • Rotator cuff injury may occur _

 - What are signs of CTS?

-- What are the symptoms of a sprain and strain?
+- What can reduce the risk of sprains and strains?

-- a Signs are weakness, especially in thumb, burning pain, tingling, numbness, and a positive Phalen's test.
+- d Signs are weakness, especially in thumb, burning pain, tingling, numbness, and a positive Phalen's test.

 What is treatment for a RSI? → Identifying the precipitating activity, modification of activity, pain management with heat/cold application, rest, physical therapy, for strengthening and conditioning, and lifestyle changes.